chrispyles/nbforms/docs/notebook_usage.md

 ## Configuration File

-nbforms requires a JSON-formatted config file to set up the `Notebook` class.
-The default path that `Notebook` checks is `./nbforms_config.json`, although you can pass a custom path to the `Notebook` constructor.
+nbforms requires a JSON-formatted config file to set up the `Form` class.
+The default path that `Form` checks is `./nbforms_config.json`, although you can pass a custom path to the `Form` constructor.
 The structure of the config file is very specific; it contains the information that the notebook needs to create widgets and send requests.
 The structure of this file is:

 ```python
 {